tlu0044/plant-animal-nutrition-comparative-analysis/README.md

 For the home cook, a transition to whole-food plant-based eating requires:

-1. **Volumetric Adjustments:** Increasing plate volume to match traditional protein targets.
+1. **Volumee Adjustments:** Increasing plate volume to match traditional protein targets.
-2. **Outlier Prioritization:** Focusing on high-protein plant sources (soy, legumes, nuts) to overcome lower protein-to-weight ratios.
+2. **Focus on outliers:** Focusing on high-protein plant sources (soy, legumes, nuts) to overcome lower protein-to-weight ratios.
-3. **Intentional Supplementation:** Utilizing fortified foods or external supplements to address the absolute Vitamin B12 deficit in unprocessed plant ingredients.
+3. **Deliberate Supplementation:** Utilizing fortified foods or external supplements to address the absolute Vitamin B12 deficit in unprocessed plant ingredients.

 ## Data Availability

 The original USDA raw files and full analysis code are available here.
-For a structured view of the metrics, see the [Project Spreadsheet](https://docs.google.com/spreadsheets/d/1PYvKLAUffwFwzloVkGrtkIXmxZJn2mtFJ7IbtUHA4Hw/edit?usp=sharing).\
+For a structured view of processed data, see the [Spreadsheet](https://docs.google.com/spreadsheets/d/1PYvKLAUffwFwzloVkGrtkIXmxZJn2mtFJ7IbtUHA4Hw/edit?usp=sharing).\\
 [Read the Full Research Report (PDF)](nutrition_analysis_report.pdf)